Skip to main content

 D:\SCRMapDevTools\euddraft0.9.9.9\euddraft.exe test.edd

-Now the project is ready.
-Just double click to run build.bat to generate test.scx.
-Put this map in the map directory of StarCraft: Remastered.
-Then when you enter the game, you will see Hello World output on the screen.
+The project is now ready.
+Double-click build.bat to generate test.scx.
+Place this map in the StarCraft: Remastered map directory and load it in-game to see Hello World displayed on screen.

 Example Projects